Shielded Vote

 Run this on the validator host.
 The script requires typing REMOVE VALIDATOR before it deletes local state.

-curl -fsSL https://vote.fra1.digitaloceanspaces.com/remove-validator.sh | bash
+curl -fsSL https://shielded-vote.nyc3.digitaloceanspaces.com/remove-validator.sh | bash

 • Removes svoted and svoted-join services when present.